tinkeros/TinkerOS/USBBoot/BareMetal.md

    - Choose write, respond yes and quit

 ### Step 8 - Boot TinkerOS live and install answering no to the automated installer.
-You can try probing to see if your manually partitioned drive now works, if not try rebooting and answering no to probing and manually enter the IO ports.
+You can try probing to see if your manually partitioned drive now works, if not try rebooting and answering no to probing and manually mount and enter the IO ports.
   - If you are unsure of which IO ports go in what order, you can quit the installer and test combinations of IO ports and unit numbers on the command line like this:
   ```
 ATAProbe(0x1f0,0x3f0,0,TRUE);